Leptis Parva: Carthaginian town

 Like other Phoenician colonies, Leptis came to pay tribute to Carthage.
 After the First Punic War, Leptis was at the center of the Mercenary War, a revolt of the Carthaginian mercenaries led by Mathos.
-This was suppressed with difficulty through the coöperation of Hamilcar Barca and Hanno the Great in 238BC.
+This was suppressed with difficulty through the coöperation of Hamilcar Barca and Hanno the Great in 238 BC, at the battle of Leptis Parva.

 Leptis recovered from the damage and, at the time of the Second Punic War, was one of the wealthiest cities of Emporia.
 Its tribute to Carthage was equivalent to one Attic talent (26 kg of fairly pure silver) per day.
 It was at Leptis that Hannibal's army disembarked on their return to Africa in 203 BC.
 In the following year, Leptis was one of few cities under Roman control in north Africa, the rest of Africa still remaining under the control of the Carthaginian general Hasdrubal.

 Following the conclusion of the war in 201 BC, Emporia was overrun by Masinissa, who claimed the district by ancient right.
 The Carthaginians appealed to Rome for adjudication of the matter, as they were obliged to do by the treaty ending the war.
 The Roman Senate appointed a commission to look into the matter, including Scipio Africanus, the general credited with Carthage's recent defeat.
 Although Scipio was uniquely positioned to resolve the dispute, the commission left the rightful possession of Emporia undecided and Masinissa was able to organize much of the territory into the kingdom of Numidia.
 Leptis itself, however, remained unconquered.